Data law

 - Introduction to Cybersecurity and Information Security

-- Policies and Procedures (book which includes cybersecurity and cyberlaw components)
+- Policies and Procedures book (which includes cybersecurity and dealing with data laws)